SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/product/index.md

 </details>

 > [!TIP]
 > Before you export the price list, it may be useful to select which columns you want and their order.
-See [Edit column view][7].

 ## What would you like to do now?